sukoneck/sudoswap-support/faq.md

 - You may confirm the asset types in asset's contract on Etherscan or in the details field in an NFT marketplace.

 ```
-NOTE: If none of these are causing your issue, then there may be an issue with one of the contract for one of the assets.
+NOTE: If none of these are causing your issue, then there may be a compatability issue with the contract for one of the assets.
 You may try swapping different assets to confirm.
 ```

 ## Transaction dropped